qupath/qupath-docs/docs/advanced/omero.md

 (omero-extension)=
 # OMERO

-This page describes how to use the OMERO extension in QuPath to access and interact with images hosted on OMERO servers.
-The installation instructions can be found [here](https://github.com/qupath/qupath-extension-omero?tab=readme-ov-file#installing).
+This page describes the [QuPath OMERO extension](https://github.com/qupath/qupath-extension-omero), which is the current extension created and maintained by the QuPath team.
+It's compatible with QuPath v0.6.0 and later.
+It has been completely rewritten to provide features and flexibility, including the ability to retrieve pixel values - including raw values - in different ways, depending upon how the OMERO server is set up (see the [Retrieving pixel values](pixel-values) section).

 :::{caution}
-Several versions of the OMERO extension exist:
+Two other OMERO extensions exist:

-- The [QuPath Web OMERO extension](https://github.com/qupath/qupath-extension-omero-web) is a deprecated version developed by the QuPath team that only allows rendered RGB images to be accessed.
+- The [QuPath Web OMERO extension](https://github.com/qupath/qupath-extension-omero-web) is the original (now deprecated) version developed by the QuPath team.
+It only allows JPEG-compressed RGB images to be accessed (no raw pixel values, no support for non-RGB images).
-- The [BIOP OMERO extension](https://github.com/BIOP/qupath-extension-biop-omero) is a version developed by the BioImaging And Optics Platform (BIOP) to address the limitations of the QuPath Web OMERO extension by providing access to raw pixels of all types of images and by including more features.
+- The [BIOP OMERO extension](https://github.com/BIOP/qupath-extension-biop-omero), developed by the BioImaging and Optics Platform (BIOP) to address the limitations of the QuPath Web OMERO extension.
+This provides access to raw pixels using the OMERO Gateway API only.
+It also adds more features, many of which have now been incorporated into the main QuPath OMERO extension.
-- The [QuPath OMERO extension](https://github.com/qupath/qupath-extension-omero) is a an improved version of the QuPath Web OMERO extension developped by the QuPath team.
-It allows more flexibility by letting the user choose between different methods to retrieve pixel values, and offers the same features as the BIOP OMERO extension.
-This is the version presented in this page.

-See the [Migrating from QuPath Web OMERO extension](migrating) if you previously used the QuPath Web OMERO extension and want to make your QuPath projects usable by this extension.
+See [Migrating from QuPath Web OMERO extension](migrating) if you previously used the QuPath Web OMERO extension and want to make your QuPath projects usable by this extension.
 :::

+## Installing the extension

+The installation instructions can be found on the [GitHub page of the extension](https://github.com/qupath/qupath-extension-omero?tab=readme-ov-file#installing).

 (omero-browsing)=